Credit Cards Balance Transfer Credit Cards

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-A balance transfer is transferring a balance from one credit card to another.
-We think balance transfers make sense if you want to lower your overall interest rate or organize your debt in one place to make it easier for you to track.
+Generally, I think balance transfers make sense if you want to lower your overall interest rate or organize your debt in one place to make it easier for you to track.
+I generally don’t recommend cash advances because of high interest rates and fees, but there may be times when they make sense to use.

 Balance transfers vs. cash advances